x74353/KeyJerk-Reactions/README.md

 ## Why Use KeyJerk Reactions?
 Available in macOS Sonoma and later, Reactions are video effects such as floating hearts or fireworks that can be applied to the camera feed of most, if not all, apps.
 This includes FaceTime, Zoom, Slack, and many other apps.

-To trigger a Reaction, you typically need to perform a gesture in front of your Mac's camera, such as making a peace sign ✌🏼 or a thumbs-up 👍🏼.
-Most of the time this works well, though you look kind of silly doing it.
-When it doesn't work, people might wonder what the heck you're doing flashing peace signs at everyone.
-Otherwise, to manually trigger a Reaction, you have to click a series of buttons and menu which is a slow and tedious process.
+To trigger a Reaction, you typically need to perform a gesture with your hand(s) in front of your Mac's camera, such as a peace sign ✌🏼 or a thumbs-up 👍🏼.
+Most of the time this works well, though you look kind of silly while doing it.
+When it doesn't work, others might wonder what the heck you're doing flashing double peace signs at everyone.
+To trigger a Reaction without a gesture, you have to click a series of buttons and menus which is a slow and tedious process.
 By the time you've manually chosen your Reaction, it's too late - the effect is lost.
 KeyJerk Reactions solves this problem by making triggering a Reaction as quick and simple as pressing a system-wide hot key.

-KeyJerk Reactions can also integrate with other workflows and automations since it supports AppleScript.
-With a simple AppleScript or osascript command, you can trigger a Reaction from another app, workflow, or hardware device such as a Stream Deck.
+KeyJerk Reactions can also integrate with other workflows and automations since it supports AppleScript and Shortcuts.
+With a simple AppleScript, osascript, or Shortcut you can trigger a Reaction from another app, workflow, or hardware device such as a Stream Deck.
 <BR><BR>

 ## How to Trigger a Reaction with AppleScript?